tomaszsankowski/AI-Course/README.md

 # Python
-Python projects consisting of:
+Python projects consists of:

-- Labs and projects from Artifical Intelligence course
+- Labs and projects from the Artificial Intelligence course
 - Numerical methods projects